panychek/moex/README.md

  * `FAILED_REQUEST` - all network errors
  * `INVALID_RESPONSE` - the response is not a valid JSON string or its format is not supported
  * `EMPTY_RESULT` - the response contains no actual data

+A `Panychek\MoEx\Exception\AuthenticationException` exception is thrown in case of authentication failure.

 All exceptions thrown by the library implement the `Panychek\MoEx\Exception\ExceptionInterface` interface.